clhenrick/web_101_lessons/day_03/web_day_03_CSS.md

 Day 3: Intro to CSS Notes
 =========================
 ## Order of subjects:
 1. CSS, what is it?
-Cascading Style Sheets.
 2. CSS syntax, an overview.
 	1. Selectors
 	2. Common Properties